Connect with others who understand.

 The way ataxia causes fatigue is unknown, but it could be related to the effort it takes to compensate for a lack of coordination and interrupted sleep.

 People with MS are more likely than the general population to experience depression.
-This might be due to the stresses of adapting to a chronic illness, or it could be a direct result of ataxia.
-The cerebellum is involved in some forms of thinking, so damage to this part of the brain may result in mood changes.
+This might be due to the stresses of adapting to a chronic illness or a result of neurological changes caused by MS. For example, damage to the cerebellum and other areas involved in emotional regulation may contribute to mood changes.

 How Is Ataxia Treated?

-A doctor who specializes in treating diseases of the brain and spinal cord — called a neurologist — may be able to help you improve your symptoms of ataxia.
-If you experience any of the symptoms described in this article, talk to your health care team.
+Because your neurologist specializes in treating diseases of the brain and spinal cord, they should be able to help you improve your symptoms of ataxia.
+If you experience any of the symptoms described in this article, talk to them.

 Adaptive devices can make life with ataxia easier.
 Examples of adaptive devices include: